HaxeFoundation/HaxeManual/md/manual/macro-generic-build.md

 When running this example the compiler outputs `TAbstract(Int,[])` and `TInst(String,[])`, indicating that it is indeed aware of the concrete type parameters of `MyType`.
 The macro logic could use this information to generate a custom type (using `haxe.macro.Context.defineType`) or refer to an existing one.
 For brevity we return `null` here which asks the compiler to [infer](type-system-type-inference.md) the type.

 In Haxe 3.1 the return type of a `@:genericBuild` macro has to be a `haxe.macro.Type`.
-Haxe 3.2 allows (and prefers) returning a `haxe.macro.ComplexType` instead which is the syntactic representation of a type.
+Haxe 3.2 allows (and prefers) returning a `haxe.macro.ComplexType` instead, which is the syntactic representation of a type.
 This is easier to work with in many cases because types can simply be referenced by their paths.

 ###### Const type parameter